Geoff’s Wedding

 It's a, it's.

-Like, pay attention to people that start getting, like, in all reality shows, pay attention to the people that start getting airtime, like episode five.
-It's an episode season, episode six.
+Like, pay attention to people that start getting, like, in all reality shows, pay attention to the people that start getting airtime like episode five.
+It's in episode season, episode six.

-Like we were driving away from Dog Day and I was like, oh, we got to do this.
+We were driving away from Dog Day and I was like, oh, we didn't have to do that.

 Oh, that's right.
-We need to talk about that.
+We didn't talk about that.

-I've been keeping an eye on the commercials on the lawyer commercials.
+I've been keeping an eye on the commercials.
+I'm the lawyer commercial.

 Mike stopped.
 He grabbed us on the way out.